I bet you did not know that it has been scientifically proven that travel is good for you and that there are many

 The options for fun run as far as your imagination will take you.

 I do not just mean the love of your family and friends.
-What I am talking about here is you will grow to love the people you meet on your journey.
+I am talking about you growing to love the people you meet on your journey.
 You will love many of the locations you visit.